mskPark/DRLPDE/README.md

 `import DRLPDE.main`

-and run the program by calling the name of the .py file
+and run the program by calling the name of the .py file (excluding the .py extension)

 `model = DRLPDE.main.solvePDE('my_pde')`